thetabbycat/apps/Support_Workforce.md

 ## About the Workforce

-Kotor is a menubar app for picking color from anywhere to reuse them later.
+The Workforce is a menubar app for picking color from anywhere to reuse them later.
 Kotor lives in your menubar.

 ### Use Cases